From My Window

 Brick, Mortar, and Living Stones

-prepare you for the adventure of being a pastor.
-The pastor is chief executive officer, chief financial officer, chief security
+priest to prepare you for the adventure of being a pastor.
+The pastor is chief executive officer, chief financial officer,

-officer, personnel director, human resources officer, counselor, and chief bottle washer and janitor.
-A pastor’s job
+chief security officer, personnel director, human resources officer, counselor, and chief bottle washer and janitor.
+A pastor’s

 stuffed toilets and rescuing people stuck between floors on the elevator…